 Antibiotics are used to treat or prevent some types of bacterial infection.
 They work by killing bacteria or preventing them from reproducing and spreading.
 But they don’t work for everything.
 When it comes to antibiotics, take your doctor’s advice.

-- Antibiotics don’t work for viral infections such as colds and flu, and most coughs and sore throats
+- Antibiotics don’t work for viral infections such as colds, flu, most coughs or sore throats

 - Many mild bacterial infections also get better on their own without using antibiotics